 As a teacher and native English speaker, it’s easy to switch careers and teach ESL (English as a secondary language) from home.

-These jobs are flexible, which teachers can do either part-time or full-time.
+These online jobs for teachers are flexible, which teachers can do either part-time or full-time.

 Home-based ESL teachers teach students who may be from another country, so you need a good internet connection, webcam, and teaching tools like whiteboard.

 Fees can range from $10 and $40 per hour.
 You can even teach students from a computer, and even from a phone.
 See 17 companies willing to hire you as an ESL teacher here.

 Teachers with plenty of experience teaching traditional subjects like mathematics, science, history, and more can fall perfectly in place at tutor sites.

 Depending on your expertise, you’ll be paid by the hour somewhere between $15 and $100.

 Most sites require you to commit to a minimum number of hours per week to be an active tutor, which means you can also do this either as a side gig or full-time job.

 Almost all of these tutor sites require some teaching experience, and you’ll be responsible for your own educational materials.

 5. Homeschool Consultant

 More and more parents are homeschooling their kids each year, leading to more and more online jobs for teachers.

 As a teacher with experience creating lesson plans, following a curriculum, and planning activities, you can help parents new to the homeschooling space find their footing.

 Your job as a homeschool consultant can just be seasonal (usually at the start of the school year).

 The good thing about this job is that you will dictate your consultation fees.
 However, there are no third-party sites that will give you leads for clients.

 Instead, you’d have to look for clients yourself.